nagimov/adxl345spi/README.md

 ## Code features

-Due to limitations of I2C bus, it is impossible to obtain a maximal sampling rate through I2C interface.
-Therefore, SPI interface is used to get 3200 samples per second, which is the upper limit of ADXL345 chip itself.
-SPI bus data transfer rate is set to 2 Mbps, to ensure no readings are lost during transmission.
+Due to limitations of I2C bus, it is impossible to achieve high sampling rates using I2C interface.
+SPI interface is used to achieve sampling rates up to 3200 samples per second (upper limit of ADXL345 chip itself).
+SPI baud rate is set to 2 Mbps, to ensure that no readings are lost during transmission.

-For the console output, the downsampling is achieved using `sleep()` calls between transmissions, providing someway non-stable sampling rate.
-Hence, console output should be only used for a demo/test cases.
+For a standard output, downsampling is achieved by calling `sleep()` between transmissions, providing someway unstable sampling rate.
+If a reliable sampling rate is required, output to a file should be used.

-File output is performed through an accurate downsampling of the entire dataset read at a highest possible sampling rate (~30,000 Hz for 2 Mbps transfer rate).
-Such post-processing as FFT should be only done using a file output option, which provides a stable sampling rate and reliable time steps.
+For a file output, data is always read at a higher than required sampling rate (~30000 Hz for 2 Mbps SPI baud rate) and accurately downsampled to a specified value.
+Applications that require stable sampling rates and reliable time steps (e.g. spectrum analysis via FFT) should use a file output option.

 [adxl345spi_binary]: https://github.com/nagimov/adxl345spi/raw/master/adxl345spi
 [adxl_manual]: http://www.analog.com/en/products/mems/accelerometers/adxl345.html